100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

   (typeof value === "string" && value.trim().length === 0);
 ```

 The logic behind this check is simple.
-If there is a `token` key in `localStorage`, dispatch `setToken()` with `token` value from the storage.
+If there is a `token` key in the `localStorage`, dispatch `setToken()` with `token` value from the storage.
 The same for `user` data.
 Because of this, after user refresh the website or open website in a new tab, the values from the `localStorage` will be loaded, added to the store, and the `token` will be set in the response header in the `axios` configuration.

 ### Add changes to the repository